yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 Restoring an object from a file is similar, using an `NSKeyedUnarchiver` object and its `decodeObjectForKey:` method.

-**Saving Images**: Because the `UIImage` class does not implement the `NSCoding` protocol by default, you need to extend it using an Objective-C concept known as *categories*, and add these methods yourself.
+**Saving Images** - Because the `UIImage` class does not implement the `NSCoding` protocol by default, you need to extend it using an Objective-C concept known as *categories*, and add these methods yourself.
 As before, to encode an object you would do:

     NSData *imageData = UIImagePNGRepresentation(self);
     [coder encodeObject:imageData forKey:@"image"];